5 min read

 And then came Endgame.

-Then, softly...“Cap, on your left.”
+Then, the crackle of "Cap, on your left.”

 And finally: “Avengers… assemble.”

-Give me storytelling that doesn't try too hard to go viral; I'll take that over what's trending any day.
+Give me storytelling that doesn't try too hard to go viral - I'll take that over what's trending any day.
 (I can quote Casablanca and fiercely defend Age of Ultron, but I will say “no cap” at dinner just to watch the kids cringe.)

 Ultimately, I'm not chasing cinematic perfection; I just want genuine storytelling that makes me forget about my phone and reconnect with the emotional power of film.